orgmanager/docs/v3.0/documentation/3-Developer Version/1-Installing.md

   "title": "3.
 Setup .env"
 }
 [/block]
-Copy the `.env.example` file to a `.env` file.
-Open the .env file with your favorite text editor/IDE and fill the database, reCaptcha and GitHub settings (you can leave the rest as they are).
+Copy the `.env.example` file to an `.env` file.
+Open the .env file with your favourite text editor/IDE and fill the database, reCaptcha and GitHub settings (you can leave the rest as they are).
 [block:api-header]
 {
   "type": "basic",